flexera-public/policy_templates/cost/forecasting/straight_line_forecast/linear_regression/README.md

-# Straight-Line Forecasting (Linear Regression Model)
+# Straight-Line Forecast (Linear Regression Model)

 ## What it does